Department Chair

 UNC Chapel Hill as a T.A.
 1993-1995

-Dr. Rasitha Jayasekare is the Director of Statistics and Actuarial Science and an Associate Professor in the Department of Mathematical Sciences.
-Her main research interests are statistics, data mining, operations research, and community based learning in statistics, and enjoys connecting different fields through interdisciplinary collaborations.
-Dr. Jayasekare teaches courses in Statistics, Actuarial Science, and Data Science at Butler.
+Dr. Jayesekere’s main research interests are statistics, data mining, operations research, statistics education and community based learning in statistics.
+She enjoys connecting with different fields through interdisciplinary collaborations.
+Dr. Jayesekere teaches courses in Statistics, Actuarial Science, and Data Science at Butler.
 In addition, provides statistical consultancy for faculty and students on campus.

 She earned BSc in Applied Sciences from Rajarata University of Sri Lanka (2004), MSc in Industrial Mathematics from University of Sri Jayewardenepura Sri Lanka (2008), MA in Mathematics from University of Louisville, KY (2011) and PhD in Industrial and Applied Mathematics from University of Louisville, KY (2013).

-Prior to Butler Dr. Jayasekare has taught at Centre College (Danville, KY), University of Louisville (KY), Asia Pacific Institute of Information Technology (APIIT – Sri Lanka) and Rajarata University of Sri Lanka.
-While at APIIT – Sri Lanka, Dr. Jayasekare served as the project manager for Technopreneur Incubation Center which supported undergraduates on starting up tech-entrepreneurships, funded by the World Bank under Improving Relevance and Quality of Undergraduate Education (IRQUE).
+Prior to Butler Dr. Jayesekere has taught at Centre College (Danville, KY), University of Louisville (KY), Asia Pacific Institute of Information Technology (APIIT – Sri Lanka) and Rajarata University of Sri Lanka.
+While at APIIT – Sri Lanka, Dr. Jayesekere served as the project manager for Technopreneur Incubation Center which supported undergraduates on starting up tech-entrepreneurships, funded by the World Bank under the project Improving Relevance and Quality of Undergraduate Education (IRQUE).

 Courses taught at Butler: